edgeimpulse/expert-projects/image-projects/robotic-arm-sorting-arduino-braccio.md

 ## Launch ROS 2 Nodes

 We should launch the ROS 2 nodes on separate terminals on the Raspberry Pi 5 by executing the following commands step-by-step.

 1. ##### Launch micro-ROS agent

-   The micro-ROS agent exposes the publishers and action server running on the Braccio ++ MCU to the ROS 2.
+   The micro-ROS agent exposes the publishers and action server running on the Braccio ++ MCU to ROS 2.

    ```
    $ source ~/ros2_humble/install/setup.sh